Lukashenko accuses Poland and NATO of plotting to partition Ukraine | Politics

 Lukashenko, a close ally of Putin, said Kyiv would eventually have to ask for help in preventing the seizure of western Ukraine.
 Moscow has in the past suggested that Poland seeks to establish control over historical Polish lands in Ukraine, a claim that Warsaw denies as disinformation.

-Poland is one of Ukraine's strongest supporters, sending weapons across the border and taking in over 3 million Ukrainian refugees.
-Belarus said in March that its armed forces were not taking part in what Moscow calls its "special operation" in Ukraine, but it did serve as a launchpad for Russia to send thousands of troops across the border on Feb.
+Poland is one of Ukraine's strongest supporters, sending weapons across the border and taking in more than 3 million Ukrainian refugees.
+Belarus said in March its armed forces were not taking part in what Moscow calls its "special operation" in Ukraine, but it did serve as a launchpad for Russia to send thousands of troops across the border on Feb.
 24.

 Under a non-aggression pact signed in 1939 just before the outbreak of World War Two, Nazi Germany and the Soviet Union carved Poland up between them.
-Most of the territory seized by Moscow is now in either Belarus or Ukraine, while Kaliningrad is an exclave of Russia.
+Most of the territory seized by Moscow is now in either Belarus or Ukraine.
+Kaliningrad, formerly German East Prussia, became an exclave of Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)